 So back to the bottom line: you can’t afford a full edit.
 Which way do you go?

 If you’ll be self-publishing, you need both developmental and line editing—period.
 Publishing is a business, and if you release a substandard product, you’ll get substandard reviews and sales.
 But before you try to do it all yourself, talk with your editor.
-Peer review and crowdsourcing have their place, but a little flexibility can help you cobble together more professional results.
-I build custom plans for each and every client that pulls from all my available services—not only the edits we’ve talked about here but also coaching, revision reports, hourly revision, plot checkups, and more—to get you across the finish line with as polished a product as your budget allows.
+Peer review and crowdsourced proofreading have their place, but a little flexibility can help you cobble together more professional results.
+I build custom plans for each and every client that pulls from all my available services—not only the edits we’ve talked about here but also coaching, Plot Accelerators, hourly revision, Series Checkups, and more—to get you across the finish line with as polished a product as your budget allows.

 Consult a professional editor.
 A good editor can help compare your priorities with your budget and the needs of your manuscript to help you get the most bang from your editing buck.
 I do complimentary initial consultations for every client so you’re assured of getting exactly the level of services your manuscript needs.